Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, we offer two Activity Buildings, four Recreation Centers, the Aquatic Center (Adventure Cove) and Festival Gardens, which is 100% outdoors.

-Reservations for our facilities are done in person at the Community Services office, located at:633 Walnut StreetAbilene, TX 79601
+Reservations for our facilities are done in person at the Parks & Recreation office, located at:633 Walnut StreetAbilene, TX 79601

-You can also reserve a spot online at the My Parks and Recreation website.
+You can also reserve a spot online at the Parks and Recreation website.

-You can locate a pavilion at the My Parks and Recreation website.
+You can locate a pavilion at the Parks and Recreation website.

-Yes with a valid bounce house permit from the Parks Division.
+Yes with a valid bounce house permit from the Parks and Recreation office.
 No water or splash inflatables are allowed.

-A 14-day notice is required in order to cancel or transfer a reservation.
-There will be a $5 charge for canceling or transferring a reservation.
+A 7 day notice is required in order to cancel or transfer a reservation.
+There will be a $5 charge for cancelling or transferring a reservation.